Colon and Rectal Procedures

 Enhanced Recovery Protocol

-The enhanced recovery protocol for colon surgery is gaining momentum and has been implemented by Memorial Hospital Belleville and Memorial Hospital East.
+The enhanced recovery protocol for colon surgery is gaining momentum and has been implemented by Memorial Hospital Belleville and Memorial Hospital Shiloh.
 This protocol includes a shorter hospital stay and faster recovery.

 Ostomy Videos